OffBroadway/flippydrive/source/installation.rst

 Installation
 ============

 FlippyDrive has a solderless installation process and can be used with or without the disc drive.
-Watch out for the notes in this section to make the install process as easy as possible.
+Many of the notes and callouts here are the result of previous failed installs, so read them carefully to avoid falling into the same trap.

 .. attention::
     IF YOU READ NOTHING ELSE, READ :ref:`THIS NOTE <fpctab>`